 - CCRI students can enroll at any one of four campuses, or mix them.

 - Tuition is paid in advance by T.E.A.C.H.
 Out-of-pocket expenses are minimal.

 - Scholars receive personalized academic advising and mentoring.

 - The minimum expectation is nine credits of coursework in a year.

 T.E.A.C.H.
 Early Childhood® Rhode Island is a project of Ready to Learn Providence and a licensed program of Child Care Services Association in North Carolina.
-It is funded through Exceed, Rhode Island’s cross-departmental initiative to implement the work of the Race to the Top Early Learning Challenge Grant.
+It is currently funded through the RI Department of Human Services.

 Shown at top are some of the T.E.A.C.H. scholars who are pursuing a bachelor’s degree at Rhode Island College.
 Standing with them (back row, l-r) are RIC instructor Pat Maris and T.E.A.C.H.
 Director Maura Pearce.